solodev/cloud-documentation/src/infrastructure/clusters/read/index.md

 The cluster detail page shows you important cluster details as well as the ability to update your cluster.

-1. Relevant cluster details shown here including:
+1. Relevant cluster details shown here include:
     a.
 Cluster type
     b.
 Cluster name
     c.
 Cluster status